 Eligibility is linked to pension scheme membership.
 Will cover continue if employees temporarily reduce or stop contributing to the relevant pension scheme?

 Yes.
-We can maintain cover for employees who were previously insured as pension scheme members if they choose to reduce or stop their regular contributions, for a period of six months from 1st March 2020.
+We can maintain cover for employees who were previously insured as pension scheme members if they choose to reduce or stop their regular contributions until 30th April 2021.
 This includes insurance for employee pension contributions under a Group Income Protection policy.
 Membership data and premium payment will need to reflect that the employees are still considered pension scheme members.

-After the six month period, employees will be expected to become ‘active’ members of the scheme again and restart regular pension scheme contributions.
-However, this stance will be reviewed prior to the 31st August 2020 in response to further Government updates.
+After the 30th April 2021, employees will be expected to become ‘active’ members of the scheme again and restart regular pension scheme contributions.
+However, this stance will be reviewed prior to this date in response to further Government updates.

-Will Group Income Protection benefits be reduced for employees who have been furloughed or who have temporarily had their salaries or hours reduced (including those under the Job Support Scheme)?
+Will Group Income Protection cover be reduced for employees who have been furloughed or who have temporarily had their salaries or hours reduced (including those under the Job Support Scheme)?

 As long as premiums and data continue to reflect the full, contracted salaries, we will maintain cover accordingly.
 Please note, our standard terms and conditions will continue to apply.